dede1751/snake_game/README.md

 # snake_game
 Simple snake game to learn Python basics.
+Feedback is greatly appreciated, both for repo structure and code.